BrainAV/Audio-Visualizer/README.md

 - **Layered Spirals**: Stack up to 100 layers with adjustable scaling (shrink or grow).
 - **Colored Mirroring**: Vertical, horizontal, or both, with distinct colors for each.
-- **Dynamic Effects**: Auto-rotate, curved lines, gradients, and dashes for visual flair.
+- **Dynamic Effects**: Auto-rotate, gradients, dashes, and multiple line end styles (boxed, tapered, rounded).
+- **High-Performance Engine**: Powered by WebGL for smooth rendering of complex, multi-layered designs.
 - **Presets**: 12 unique designs, optimized for cosmic and artistic impact.
 - **Responsive**: Works on desktop and mobile with touch controls.
 - **Export**: Download high-res PNGs (2160x2160).